 Why teaching children to be independent is important

-In those moments when you are scrambling to keep all the balls in the air, you might wonder if teaching your young child to be independent right now is even worth it?
-I mean, maybe it could wait until they are a little older, right?
+In those moments when you are scrambling to keep all the balls in the air, you might wonder if teaching your young child to be independent right now is even worth it.

-Wrong.
 Teaching your children independence (and resisting the urge to do things for them) helps build their self-esteem and problem-solving skills.

 Whatever they can learn in their young formative years, typically around age 4-6, will be essential to setting a strong foundation.

-Understanding how we undermine independence, and knowing how important it is to teach our kids is only half of the equation.
+Understanding how we undermine the independence and knowing how important it is to teach our kids is only half of the equation.

-Children become irresponsible only when we fail to give them opportunities to take on responsibility.” — Rudolf Dreikurs and Margaret Goldman
+Children become irresponsible only when we fail to give them opportunities to take on responsibility.” — Rudolf Dreikurs and Margaret Goldman.

 A few things you can do to get back on track

-Let them know that you have realized you have been treating them like a little kid and you know they are capable of more big kid tasks.
-Make this sound as fun and exciting for them as you can, and avoid phrases like “you aren’t a baby anymore.”
+Let them know that you have realized you have been treating them like a little kid, and you know they are capable of more big kid tasks.

-Have your child go through the list with you and pick the ones that she wants to try and do all on her own.
+Have your child go through the list with you and pick the ones she wants to try and do on her own.

-If you know it’s going to take her 10 minutes to make her bed in the morning, then start your morning 15 minutes earlier, just to be on the safe side.
+If you know it will take her 10 minutes to make her bed in the morning, start your morning 15 minutes earlier to be on the safe side.